giacomogiudice/BitPermutations.jl/README.md

 ```

 To inspect the result, we can use `bitstring`, or we can use a `Bits` (defined by the package).
-It is basically a faster `BitVector`, since its size if fixed (but is mutable).
+It is basically a faster `BitVector`, since its size is fixed (but is mutable).
 ```julia
 mb = Bits(x)